Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 1. Post-Quantum Encryption

-This is Tuta’s biggest technical lead in 2026.
+This is Tuta’s clearest technical lead in 2026.

-TutaCrypt uses a hybrid approach: classical elliptic-curve cryptography (X25519) combined with quantum-resistant algorithms (ML-KEM for key exchange, ML-DSA for signatures).
-Every new email is protected against future quantum computers that could break today’s encryption.
+TutaCrypt is hybrid: classical elliptic-curve crypto (X25519) combined with quantum-resistant algorithms (ML-KEM for key exchange, ML-DSA for signatures).
+Every new message is already protected against a future quantum computer.

-Proton Mail has announced post-quantum plans but hasn’t shipped them yet for email.
-In cryptography, shipping beats announcing.
+Proton has a post-quantum roadmap but has not shipped it for email.
+In cryptography, shipped beats announced.

 2. The Price